 JB: It’s burpees.
 They’re the best way to engage your entire body, get your blood pumping and get your heart rate up.
-If I have only a few minutes and I can only to do one thing, it’s burpees.
+If I have only a few minutes and I can only do one thing, it’s burpees.

-Parenting Advice from a Spartan: Workouts, Food + More
+Parenting Advice From a Spartan: Workouts, Food + More

 SK: What’s your go-to exercise for the kids?

 JB: On a lot of Saturdays we’ll all get up and do Joe’s daily routine.
 We love pushups and squats, lunges, jumping jacks and burpees.
 And when I do my pushups sometimes one kid will jump on my back or I’ll be doing squats and there will be a kid hanging there, it’s just a little extra weight, right?
 We’ll put it to Rocky music and really get after it

 SK: What’s the healthiest snack your family will eat, every time?